youquanliu/Culture_Website/README.md

 The forum page got messed up when showing the forum posts from the DB.
 The side bar for filter is now under the forum posts and I could not figure out how to fix it.

 Event table needs pictures to be stored and we need to pull those pictures when displaying the events, each event has a temp picture displayed.
 When running the project check to see if the mysql-connector-java-5.1.45.jar file is in WEB-INF > lib.
 It seems to never come with the project.
 I've uploaded teh .jar file to the repo.
+The databse i used is different from the DB Tiago used, Make sure your connection string has the correct name and that you rusername and password reflect what you have in PHPMyAdmin.